piggyvenus/women-initiative-workshop/README.md

         print("Not a valid guess.")
 ```
 Let's think about the logic1 condition.
 When the guess input is a letter, it can be:
-1. if guessed letter is already guessed, print message.
+1. if the guessed letter is already guessed, print the message.
-2. if guessed letter is not in the picked word, tries -1, add to the guessed letter to the list.
+2. If the guessed letter is not in the picked word,  -1 tries, and add the guessed letter to the list.
-3. if player guessed a correct letter, print "good job" message, tries -1, add guessed letter, update the correct guess in the word_list.
-Also need to compare the list to the word_list to the corresponding letter and update the guessed word and check the word is complete by check "_".
+3. If the player guessed a correct letter, print the "good job" message, -1 tries, add guessed letter, and update the correct guess in the word_list.
+Also, you need to compare the list to the word_list to the corresponding letter, update the guessed word, and check the word is complete by checking "_."
-Replace this following block into the #logic1
+Replace this following block with the #logic1
 ```
   if guess in guessed_letters:
      print("You already guessed the letter", guess)